nmake/jetpack/docs/roles/gather_states.md

 # Operating state

-`gather_states` is an Ansible role that collects information about various resources on a network devices and returns parsed and structured data.
+`operating_state` is an Ansible role that collects information about various resources on a network devices and returns parsed and structured data.

 #### The following resources are current supported:
 - arp